KEY TAKEAWAYS

 • Cost savings: Group health insurance pools risk among a group of people, leading to lower premiums.
 This makes it easier for small businesses to offer comprehensive coverage to their employees in a cost-effective manner

-• Comprehensive coverage: Get a wide range of coverage benefits, including hospitalization costs, preventive care, chronic disease management, and mental health support
+• Comprehensive coverage: Small business health insurance offers comprehensive benefits to cover hospitalization costs, preventive care, chronic disease management, and mental health support

 • Tax advantages: Premiums paid for employee benefits packages are tax-deductible for businesses.
 This means that the cost of offering group benefits can be offset against the business’s taxable income